 Magnificent Meadows has produced a brief guide about how to manage hay meadows and pasture.

 The Wildlife Trusts in partnership with Plantlife have produced an advice sheet about managing grasslands for nature for landowners and farmers.

 The Lowland Grassland Management Handbook published by English Nature, The Wildlife Trusts, Countryside Council for Wales and Scottish Natural Heritage in 1999 contains useful in-depth information on grassland management.

 Magnificent Meadows has produced a description note about the different types of neutral grasslands.
 Use the links to find out more about the types commonly encountered.

 Flower-rich hay meadows and pasture have declined greatly and there is a lot of focus on the management of this habitat.
 Natural England has produced an illustrated guide to managing neutral pasture for wildlife (TIN088), and a note on National Vegetational Classification: MG5 grassland (TIN147) and there is a priority habitat definition produced by Scottish Natural Heritage for lowland meadows.
 Gwent Wildlife Trust have produced guides on hay meadow and pasture management and Plantlife have produced a leaflet on Welsh meadows (in English and Welsh).

-Case studies on lowland grassland include: Ardtole, Chestnut Cottage, Deer Park Farm, Francesca's Meadow, Haunn Field, Monyash Farm, Peewits Valley, Wylam Community Orchard, Yalding Fen and Yalding Lees
+Case studies on lowland grassland include: Ardtole, Chestnut Cottage, Dart Raffe Farm, Deer Park Farm, Francesca's Meadow, Haunn Field, Monastery Meadows, Monyash Farm, Navar Meadows, Peewits Valley, Teston Country Park, Wylam Community Orchard, Yalding Fen and Yalding Lees

 The RSPB have produced a wet grassland practical manual for breeding waders.